roblem/ob-stata.el/README.md

 to strip commands in org-mode src output.

 The description of what this does and how to use it is [found here](http://rlhick.people.wm.edu/posts/stata-and-literate-programming-in-emacs-org-mode.html).

+This only works with `:results output` and for stata sessions invoked by `:session`.